 There’s a lot of confusion around exercising and eating.
 What should you eat before you work out?
 What’s the best post-workout snack?
 How long should you wait to eat?
 How will all of this benefit your goal of achieving more muscle mass or losing more fat?
 With so many questions, there’s surely a lot of differing opinions from enthusiasts and experts alike.

-But scientists have now definitively answered one important Q: Whether it makes more sense to eat before or after your sweat session.
+But scientists have now definitively answered one important question: Whether it makes more sense to eat before or after your sweat session.

-In a 2017 study, published in the American Journal of Physiology: Endocrinology and Metabolism, researchers from the University of Bath in the U.K. had a group of overweight males walk for 1 hour at 60 percent maximum oxygen consumption on an empty stomach, and then had them walk again for 2 hours on another day after eating a high-calorie, high-carbohydrate breakfast.
+In a 2017 study, published in the American Journal of Physiology: Endocrinology and Metabolism, researchers from the University of Bath in the U.K. had a group of overweight males walk for one hour at 60 percent maximum oxygen consumption on an empty stomach; then they had them walk again for two hours on another day after eating a high-calorie, high-carbohydrate breakfast.
 The researchers collected multiple blood samples after eating or fasting as well as after exercising.
 They also took adipose tissue (fat) samples directly before and after an hour of walking.

 The results showed differences in gene expression of the fat tissue in the two trials.
 The two genes they looked at, PDK4 and HSL, increased as a result of the volunteers fasting and exercising and decreased when they ate before exercising.
 The researchers believe that the rise in PDK4 likely shows that stored fat was used to fuel metabolism during exercise as opposed to carbohydrates from food and that HSL increased when the fat tissue used stored energy to benefit a boost in exercise.
 In short: When the volunteers exercised without a pre-workout snack, they burned off body fat instead of fuel from food.